rutwik777/LinearRegression_Explained/README.md

 # LinearRegression_Explained
-This is a repository containing the explanation for Linear Regression using Sklearn, pandas, Numpy and Seaborn.
-Also performing EDA and visualisation.
+This is a repository containing the explanation for Linear Regression using **Sklearn, pandas, Numpy and Seaborn**.
+Also performing Exploratory Data Analysis and Visualisation.
 This explaination is divided into following parts and we will look each part in detail:
 1. Understand the problem statement, dataset and choose ML model
 2. Core Mathematics Concepts